salaubukola85-hub/Fintrust-Loan-Analysis/README.md

 - Give 2–3% discount for early digital repayment

 Monitor High-Risk Customer Segments
-- Self-employed and SME should be reviewed with new risk models
 - Introduce guarantor or collateral support

 Quarterly Portfolio Review